 Sex Offender Management Program (SOMP) Prisons

-According to the BOP, “This higher concentration of sex offenders within a [SOMP] institution helps offenders feel more comfortable acknowledging their concerns and seeking treatment.”
-While this could be the case for some, it is more likely that incarcerated sex offenders are happy to merely be at a prison where they aren’t going to be assaulted, and, possibly killed for the nature of their instant offense, or for a prior conviction of similar character.
+The Bureau’s take is also somewhat different from our clients convicted of sexual offenses.
+For example, the Bureau states, “This higher concentration of sex offenders within [SOMP] institution[s] helps offenders feel more comfortable acknowledging their concerns and seeking treatment.”
+While this could be the case for some, it is more likely that incarcerated sex offenders are happy to be at a prison where they won’t be assaulted or possibly killed for the nature of their offense.

 Sex Offender Management Program (SOMP) Prisons in the Federal Bureau of Prison

 - USP Tucson (Tucson, AZ)